LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/foundations-week-3-user-research-training.md

 * A [consent form](https://github.com/LocalDigitalChatbots/localdigitalchatbots.github.io/blob/master/resources/user_research/consent_form.md) to use with users being interviewed
 * [Data capture templates](https://docs.google.com/spreadsheets/d/17yR_3IzpGriXMr1Qf6AEuhGZDl9lK7tNbLQgC-5-CvE/edit?usp=sharing) to assist in capturing what is important and displaying the user experience

 Some time was spent going through the logistics and practicalities of organising and conducting interviews, which take more effort than might be realised.

 ## User recruitment for sprint

 The Sprint 1 councils (Oxford, Hertsmere and Cheltenham) have been in the thick of recruiting six participants each for the research interviews looking at Planning services.

-As warned at the training, attract
+Recruiting participants involved using a range of approaches, which included;

+* Social media (Twitter and Facebook)
+* Website adverts
+* [Leaflets/flyers](/uploads/planning research.pdf "planning research.pdf") left on reception desks, with Planning Duty Officers (and even dropped in a few letterboxes for houses that had applications in hand)
+* Information on all outgoing emails to planning customers
+* Informing telephone callers that used the planning service number
+* Emailing people that had left feedback on planning website pages
+* Calling regular agents that use the planning service on behalf of clients